MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 # Search your data using a chat model (RAG tutorial - Azure AI Search)

-In this tutorial, learn how to provide queries and prompts to a chat model for generative search.
+In this tutorial, learn how to send queries and prompts to a chat model for generative search.

+Objective:

+- Set up clients for chat model and search engine, set up a prompt, point the model to search results.

 Key points: